 Calculated from travelers like you

-Typical prices for Food in Hongcun are listed below.
-These actual costs are from real travelers and can give you an idea of the prices in Hongcun, but your costs will vary based on your travel style and the place where the purchase was made.
+Typical prices for food in Hongcun are listed below.
+These actual costs are from real travelers and can give you an idea of the food prices in Hongcun.
+However, your individual costs will vary based on your travel style, selected restaurants, and the items that you order.

 ¥35